0xaust1n/hackerRank/README.md

-### HackerRank With JavaScript
+### Hacker Rank With JavaScript

 # Intro
 **Story About TingTing**

 > TingTing is the king of coding.
 He can solve every problem within a minute.
-Because he practies 40 hours a days.
+Because he practices 40 hours a days.
 ~~Absolutely not bullshit~~

 **JUST PRACTIES**